 The abundance of horrible new buildings would almost make you forget that Brussels is more than a thousand years old.
 On our way back we see the remnants of old city walls, which form the background of a (Dutch-language) school.

 On the third and last day we wake up far too early because our room at the Queen Anne feels like the tropics.
 The only way to get the temperature to a more bearable level is by opening both the window and the curtains -- which may be good news for other guests with tendencies towards voyeursism.
+After breakfast, we have a few hours left before we have to return.
+We decide to make a last walk.
+One of the things we see is the façade shown below which is only a few yards wide and whose balcony is borne by a few more-than-lifesized ladies that are stark naked, albeit made of stone.

 Our hotel appears not very far removed from the former department store Waucquez, which is no longer used as such, but houses the Centre Belge de la Bande Dessinée.
 This building was also designed by Victor Horta, which is clearly visible through the large entrance shown below.